AdobeDocs/journey-optimizer.en/help/using/campaigns/create-campaign.md

 >[!CONTEXTUALHELP]
 >id="ajo_campaigns_schedule"
 >title="Campaign schedule"
->abstract="By default, campaigns start upon manual activation and terminate immediately after the message is sent once.
-Nevertheless, you have the flexibility to set a specific date and time for the message to be sent.
+>abstract="By default, campaigns start upon manual activation and end immediately after the message is sent once.
+You have the flexibility to set a specific date and time for the message to be sent.
 Furthermore, you can specify an end date for recurring or API-triggered campaigns.
 In the Action triggers, you can also configure the message sending frequency to suit your preferences."

 >[!CONTEXTUALHELP]
 >id="ajo_campaigns_schedule_start"